-In accordance with Government Auditing Standards, we have also issued our report dated September 13, 2018, on our consideration of the School's internal control over financial reporting (internal control) and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on internal control or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated September 11, 2020, on our consideration of the School's internal control over financial reporting (internal control) and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School's internal control or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control and compliance.

-Management's Discussion and Analysis June 30, 2018
+Management's Discussion and Analysis June 30, 2020

-This discussion and analysis of the School's financial performance provides an overview of the School's financial activities for the fiscal year ended June 30, 2018.
+This discussion and analysis of the School's financial performance provides an overview of the School's financial activities for the fiscal year ended June 30, 2020.
 Please read it in conjunction with the School's financial statements, which follow this section.

-The following are various financial highlights for fiscal year 2018:
+The following are various financial highlights for fiscal year 2020:

-- The School's overall net position decreased by \$1,000, which is about 5%. - Total ending unrestricted net position was approximately \$20,000. - The School had total expenses for the year of about \$522,000, compared to revenues of approximately \$521,000. - The School serves grade levels K-3 with 65 students in 2018 and 63 students in 2017.
+- The School's overall net position increased by \$64,263, from a deficit of \$23,201 to a surplus of \$41,062. - Total ending unrestricted net position was approximately \$41,000. - The School had total expenses for the year of about \$549,000, compared to revenues of approximately \$613,000. - The School serves grade levels K-3 with 72 students in 2020 and 68 students in 2019. - The School will not accept students in the subsequent school year and will cease operations.